osllmai/IndoxMiner/docs/Extracting Structured Data from Images.md

+Here’s a revised version of your document, incorporating elements from your demo code while maintaining the original structure and intent.
+This revision emphasizes the key features of IndoxMiner while integrating specifics from your passport extraction demo.

+---

 # IndoxMiner: Extracting Structured Data from Images

 IndoxMiner provides a powerful and flexible way to extract structured data from unstructured text within images.
-Using OCR (Optical Character Recognition) to convert image content to text, and LLMs (Large Language Models) to interpret and extract specific fields, IndoxMiner simplifies data extraction from images like invoices, receipts, ID cards, and more.
+Using OCR (Optical Character Recognition) to convert image content to text and LLMs (Large Language Models) to interpret and extract specific fields, IndoxMiner simplifies data extraction from images like invoices, receipts, ID cards, and more.

 ## Key Features

 - 📸 **Image to Structured Data**: Extract information from images and convert it into structured formats.
-- 🔠 **OCR Integration**: Supports PaddleOCR for text extraction from images.
+- 🔠 **OCR Integration**: Supports multiple OCR models, including PaddleOCR and EasyOCR, for text extraction from images.
-- 🔍 **Custom Extraction Schemas**: Define and validate the data fields you want to extract.
+- 🔍 **Custom Extraction Schemas**: Define and validate the data fields you want to extract, tailored to document types like passports and invoices.
 - ✅ **Built-in Validation Rules**: Ensures data accuracy with customizable validation options.
-- 📊 **Easy Conversion to DataFrames**: Seamlessly convert results to pandas DataFrames.
+- 📊 **Easy Conversion to DataFrames**: Seamlessly convert results to pandas DataFrames for analysis and manipulation.
-- 🤖 **LLM Integration**: Use OpenAI, IndoxApi, and other LLMs for advanced text interpretation.
+- 🤖 **LLM Integration**: Use OpenAI, IndoxApi, and other LLMs for advanced text interpretation and extraction quality enhancement.
 - 🔄 **Async Support**: Process multiple images concurrently for optimized performance.

 ## Installation